 Sixteen classrooms are set up to comfortably accommodate both lecture and hands on learning and feature computer controlled audio visual equipment.
 Computers are located in each theoretical classroom and throughout the school where a student can check their clock in status, and view pending appointments.
 The student spa clinic area includes a disinfection station, six fully equipped treatment rooms, a spray tan room, a community treatment room, a wet room (including two Vichy showers, a spa capsule unit and a HydroMassage bed), and men's and women's shower facilities with guest lockers.
-The salon clinic area includes two disinfection stations, thirty-two individual styling stations, a children's station, six conventional shampoo bowls, two European shampoo units, three spa pedicure thrones, four manicure stations, six mobile manicure stations, twelve hood dryers, and four hair processing accelerators.
-The S.T.A.R. salon clinic has twelve styling stations, and three European shampoo units.
+The salon clinic area includes two disinfection stations, thirty-two individual styling stations, a children's station, six conventional shampoo bowls, two European shampoo units, three spa pedicure thrones, four manicure stations, six mobile manicure stations, and three European shampoo units.
 Our student barber clinic includes five stations each with its own shampoo bowl.
 Two staffed dispensary areas store and dispense products to students.
 Thirty separate air conditioning zones exist within the facility and each zone is equipped with a slide control allowing a slight adjustment of the comfort setting.
 Free WIFI is available throughout the campus.
 Security cameras are mounted outside and inside the building for the safety and integrity of all students, staff and guests.
 A separate parking lot is available for student parking.